 John McAslan + Partners is chosen to transform the Town Hall into the new museum and art gallery

-The former Museum site in Hatfield Road closes
+The former Museum of St Albans site on Hatfield Road closes

 HLF awards a further £2.5m to the project - Robyn Llewellyn, Head of HLF East of England, said: “This will provide a much-needed boost to both the local economy and tourism and provide a wonderful opportunity for people to explore the wider history of this beautiful city.”

-£30,000 donated to create glass links in new St Albans Museum + Gallery.
+£30,000 donated to create glazed links in new St Albans Museum + Gallery

 St Albans Museum + Gallery announces an opening date of 8 June